DSC ARMINIA BIELEFELD

 There's a long-running joke in Germany that the city of Bielefeld, tucked away in North Rhine-Westphalia, doesn't actually exist after college student Achim Held light-heartedly suggested as much on an early internet forum in 1994.
 Like other urban myths in the same vein (e.g. trains never stop in Wolfsburg), it was fuelled by the subsequent internet boom and soon gained traction to become part of German satire.
 The conspiracy theory was the subject of a film Die Bielefeld Verschwörung (The Bielefeld Conspiracy) made by the local university and a marketing group offered €1 million in 2019 to anyone who could prove the city's non-existence.
 Even the then German Chancellor Angela Merkel referenced it as she remembered a visit to Bielefeld, adding "so it does exist."
 Credit to the city though which has taken the joke in good spirit, and it seems that same sense of humour is needed to support its football team - Germany's most promoted and, by definition, most relegated club !

-Deriving their name from the Germanic tribe General Arminius who defeated a Roman army at the Battle of Teutoburg Forest in 9 AD, DSC Arminia Bielefeld (Deutscher Sport-Club Arminia Bielefeld) were formed in 1905 as 1.
+Deriving their name from General Arminius who led the Cherusci Germanic Tribe to victory over the Roman army at the Battle of Teutoburg Forest in 9 AD, DSC Arminia Bielefeld (Deutscher Sport-Club Arminia Bielefeld) were formed in 1905 as 1.
 Bielefelder FC Arminia and spent their early years going through mergers and name changes whilst achieving a degree of success in local championships - winning the Westphalian Championship in 1912 before lifting successive West German Championship titles in 1922 and 1923.
 Four consecutive Westphalian Championship titles followed between 1924-1927 and, after the club had taken its current name, the Westphalian Cup was lifted in 1932.
 As German football was restructured into 16 regional divisions following the Nazi rise to power, Arminia made a one-season cameo in the Gauliga Westfalen in 1933 before securing a return to the top-flight in 1938.
 The 1939-40 season marked the club's high-water mark in the Gauliga with a second-place finish; and a couple of years later, they were one of only two teams to win a match against the dominant side of the era - FC Schalke 04.

 After being part of a combined wartime side called KSG Bielefeld following a short-lived merger with local rivals VfB 03 Bielefeld, Arminia reformed and emerged from the chaos of World War 2 to play in the third-tier for the first time in their history.
 Arminia however have long been a club associated with scandal, and after a dominating campaign in the 1947-48 Bezirklasse, they were given a 14 point penalty for fielding an ineligible player.
 After a number of years playing in local championships, Arminia secured a place in the second-tier Regionalliga West following the restructure of German football in 1963 which saw the creation of the Bundesliga and, after building momentum with a number of strong campaigns including a West German Cup final victory against Alemannia Aachen in 1966, achieved promotion to the top-flight for the first time with a play-off victory over Tennis Borussia Berlin in 1970.